Panther-Dust22/TikTok-Live-TTS-BSR-Injector/Readme.md

+there is an update to the bsr plugin, i have included it in this package, but to save you from downloading everything head to my git page and click on the bsr injector instead of tts bsr

 V4.6 UPDATE! i have now made an official Plugin/Mod for beatsaber, this now replaces the BSR injector side of things.
 Download the latest release from the releases section V4.6 There is no longer a need to use twitch or an 0Auth code, read the extra readme included NOTE: the previous version of the bsr injector has been left included encase this one does work for you.